|HOME CONTACT US LINKS MEDCOM ARMY.MIL AKO SITEMAP|

 We have twelve field units known as Medical Detachment (Veterinary Service Support) (MDVSS) units and multiple garrison units (TDA).
 The units are located in many areas of the United States.
 The MDVSS units are large units consisting of food inspection squads, veterinary service support squads, and a veterinary medical squad as well as a headquarters team.
 These are considered mobile units and transport their equipment with the unit to support the mission.
 These units typically conduct training exercises at one of the major training centers within the United States or training and medical support missions outside of the United States.
 MDVSS units may deploy to theaters in austere environments as either single squads or whole units and provide the veterinary service support to that region.

 TDA units are typically smaller and are designed to mobilize and support a specific area of assignment within the United States or another United States military establishment outside of the United States.
+The TDA structure is being revised but by the end of FY 2017 there should be 13 of these units aligned to the regions they support, (see the TDA Unit Locator).
 These units fall in on equipment and buildings already established and provide veterinary service support.
 Training is varied with the goal of ensuring Soldiers are able to provide veterinary support services when mobilized.

 We also have veterinarians assigned to Civil Affairs units, Individual Mobilization Augmentee positions and other assignments within the Reserves.
 The mission for those veterinarians depends upon the missions assigned to the commanding unit and varies from advisory, training, provision of care, to staff level.